The Left is Running Out of Patience with Biden’s Bipartisan Push on Infrastructure

 Washington is a place of patterns.

 A new President takes office.
 He — and, this newsletter will note that it’s always a he, until it’s not — runs his first Hundred Days, an utterly arbitrary marker that drives political operatives nutty.
 He gives his first speech to Congress.
 He barnstorms the country chasing ideas that seem possible in the first-term halo.
 Barack Obama got Obamacare.
-George W. Bush got No Child Left Behind education overhaul.
+George W. Bush got the No Child Left Behind education overhaul.
 Bill Clinton chased a healthcare revamp.

 But at some point, the helium in his political balloon goes flat.
 And that’s when the inertia of D.C. kicks in.
 Either things come grinding to a halt, as was the case back when Hillary Rodham Clinton’s healthcare plan ran smack dab into a partisan roadblock, or the resistance decides the White House isn’t the enemy, as was the case when Ted Kennedy sat down with Bush 43 and enacted one of the most ambitious education reboots since the 1960s.